 In your communications and thank-you notes to donors, give concrete and tangible details about the impact you’re driving with their gifts.
 For example, if your nonprofit works to build shelters for those experiencing homelessness, tell donors about the specific community they’re contributing to.
 Highlight details such as the materials you’ll need and the time it’ll take to give donors a better understanding of your operations.

 Also, consider assigning impact labels to different donation amounts.
 These labels essentially translate donation amounts into specific results that your beneficiaries receive.
-For example, if your nonprofit works with animal shelters, you could say that $50 covers the food for three puppies for a month.
+For example, if your nonprofit works with animal shelters, you could say that:

 Aside from sharing the future benefits of donations, you can also share stories about beneficiaries you’ve already helped.
-This shows donors that your nonprofit is effective and dedicated to its cause and strengthens their trust in you to do the work you claim to do.
+Whether you tell your nonprofit’s stories via video, blog posts, or some other medium, this shows donors that your nonprofit is effective and dedicated to its cause.
+This strengthens their trust in you to do the work you claim to do.
 Your effectiveness and ability to complete your goals will encourage donors to continue supporting you, as they are dedicated to helping you make a change.

 3. Improve your communications.

 Outside of thank-you communications, you should be regularly reaching out to donors.
 Mix your donation appeals with other messages such as event invitations and program updates.
-Being transparent with your donors will lead to stronger relationships and greater satisfaction, which results in a higher donor retention rate.
+Being transparent with your donors will lead to stronger relationships and greater satisfaction, resulting in a higher donor retention rate.

 4. Provide more ways to engage with your nonprofit.

 You want your donors to feel valued by your nonprofit outside of their gifts.
-To achieve that, you can provide them with more ways to engage meaningfully with your nonprofit.
+To achieve that, provide them with more ways to engage meaningfully with your nonprofit.
 Invite them to:

 - Volunteer opportunities

 For major or well-connected donors, you might consider inviting them to become a member of your board.
-This gives them the opportunity to directly impact your nonprofit and allows them to oversee and improve your operations, which can be a very fulfilling experience for trusted donors.
+This gives them the opportunity to impact your nonprofit directly and allows them to oversee and improve your operations.
+This can be a very fulfilling experience for trusted donors.
 When donors feel significant to your work, they’ll want to continue supporting your nonprofit.

 5. Implement recurring gifts.